lancercat/OSOCR/README.md

 [Update]
 The paper is undergoing a major revision and more experiments are added (synchronizing, not fully done yet).
+[Update]
+The paper is undergoing a minor revision and more experiments will be added.

 We will soon perform a full test of the code on a fresh installation of Manjaro and upload a manual to guide you through the evaluation.